phpseclib/phpseclib.com/docs/publickeys.md

 ### OpenSSH

-Although OpenSSH private keys support encryption phpseclib does not support them, for various technical reasons.
+PuTTY private keys only support one encryption algorithm (aes256-ctr) so there are no methods to change it.

 Both OpenSSH public and private keys support comments, which can be changed thusly: